 Operation of Agreement 2

-2. Upon coming into force and effect, this agreement shall be deemed to be incorporated and form part of the Principal Agreement and the Principal Agreement as varied by this agreement shall constitute the agreement between the Commonwealth and the State in relation to the said railway work and the provision of financial assistance in respect of that work and shall be known as “the Railway Agreement”
+2. Upon coming into force and effect, this agreement shall be deemed to be incorporated and form part of the Principal Agreement and the Principal Agreement as varied by this agreement shall constitute the agreement between the Commonwealth and the State in relation to the said railway work and the provision of financial assistance in respect of that work and shall be known as “the Railway Agreement”.

 Limitation on Commonwealth Funds 2